gzych98/ARDUINOxPYTHON/README.md

 # ARDUINOxPYTHON

-Project of Python app used to control servo by Arduino Uno.
+Project of Python Tkinter app used to control servomechanism by Arduino Uno with Serial communication.